gazebosim/gz-sim/Migration.md

 * The `entity_name` field in the messages published by the imu system is updated to report its scoped name.

-* Log files generated from Gazebo 1.X are no longer compatible with Gazebo 2+ for playback.
+* Log files generated from Gazebo Sim 1.X are no longer compatible with Gazebo Sim 2+ for playback.
 [BitBucket pull request
 #257](https://osrf-migration.github.io/ignition-gh-pages/#!/gazebosim/gz-sim/pull-requests/257)
 added an SDF message to the start of log files.

 * Log playback using `<path>` SDF parameter is deprecated.
 Use `--playback` command line argument instead.

-## Gazebo 1.0.2 to 1.1.0
+## Gazebo Sim 1.0.2 to 1.1.0

 * All headers in `gazebo/network` are no longer installed.